Spontaneous and stimulus-induced coherent states of critically balanced neuronal networks: Path-integral representation of the dynamics

-In the above, we introduce an auxiliary field, $\widetilde{\mathrm{j}}$, for calculating the response function (see \cite{Schuecker:2016uj}).
+In the above, we have introduced an auxiliary field, $\widetilde{\mathrm{j}}$, for calculating the response function (see \cite{Schuecker:2016uj}).
 In the above definition, we adopt the Ito convention and take the noiseless limit in defining the path integrals for the dynamics.
-In this section, we assume that the noiseless limit, thermodynamic limit, and stepsize limit all commute with each other.
+In this section, we assume that the noiseless limit, thermodynamic limit, and stepsize limit all commute with one another.
 Note that we have

 because this quantity is the limit of integrals of proper probability densities.
 In the following, we represent inner products with respect to time in the $L^2$ sense, using a vectorial notation such as